LazzaAU/skill_GPSDtoMQTT/instructions/en.md

 # *Setup on Alice* #

 - Install the skill, all going well gpsdclient will get installed during skill installation.
-If for any reason it doesn't and you get a gpsdclient error install it manually with
+If for any reason it doesn't, and you get a gpsdclient error install it manually with
 - ```cd ~/ProjectAlice```
 - ```./venv/bin/pip3 install gpsdclient```
 - Once installed, in the skill settings of alices WebUI. you have the following options to configure..

 **Add**
 - Your receiving MQTT broker address EG : 192.168.1.40
-- Your MQTT port if its different from 1883
+- Your MQTT port if it's different from 1883
 - Your MQTT password and username if required
 - Your "GPS device name" , this is the name you give the GPS device and will become part of the mqtt topic.
  A name like "myGPSReciever" (don't use spaces) not vital what you call it as long as its configured later in